Araozu/thp-web/src/pages/learn/install.md

 **THP is not available for public use.
 These are goals.**

-## From scratch
+## Binary

-Also install php (through XAMPP in windows/mac, php in linux) and Composer.
+Goal: Install THP with a single binary.
+Assumes that php and composer is available.

 ## With composer

-TBD, the user should be able to just run `composer require thp` and the proper binary should be intalled.
+TBD: Install THP with `composer require thp`